Are you designing an application and trying to find the best bearing that will support its operational requirements?

-If your application allows some shaft movement and its precision requirements are low, then a more liberal tolerance strategy can be used.
-If the application is going to be giving root canals, then the bearings need to be locked down to a couple of microns!
+Does your application allow some shaft movement and have low precision requirements?
+Then a more liberal tolerance strategy can be used.
+If your application is giving root canals, then the bearings need to be locked down to a couple of microns!

 To conclude about internal clearance, choosing the right internal clearance for your application can be tricky.
 You’ll need to look at multiple metrics and calculations like:

 - Application temperatures